-With bilateral/consolidation stock trading chart patterns the stock trading market can move in any direction.
-There are two types of consolidation stock trading chart patterns that form on Stock trading charts:
+With bilateral/consolidation stocks chart patterns the stocks trading market can move in any direction.
+There are two different types of consolidation stocks chart patterns that form on stock charts:

-- Symmetric Triangles - Consolidation stock trading chart patterns
+- Symmetric Triangles - Consolidation stocks chart patterns

 - Rectangles - Range/ranging market

-Symmetrical triangles are stock trading chart patterns with converging stock trading trend lines that form a consolidation period.
-The technical buy point from a symmetrical triangle is the upside break, while a downside break is a technical sell stock trading signal.
+Symmetrical triangles are stocks chart patterns with converging stock trend lines that form a consolidation period.
+The technical buy point from a symmetrical triangle is the upside break, while a downside break is a technical sell stock signal.
 Ideally, a market breaks out from a symmetrical triangle prior to reaching the apex of the triangle.

-When these consolidation patterns form we say that the Stock trading market is taking a break before deciding the next direction to take.
+When these consolidation patterns form we say that the stocks trading market is taking a break before deciding the next direction to take.

-These consolidation patterns form when there is a tug of war between the buyers and the sellers and the stock trading market cannot decide which way to move.
+These consolidation patterns form when there is a tug of war between the buyers and the sellers and the stocks trading market cannot decide which way to move.